RWA - Real World Applications

 Description

 The Real-World Applications (RWA) track welcomes rigorous experimental, computational and/or applied advances in evolutionary computation (EC) in any discipline devoted to the study of real-world problems.
-The RWA track covers also real-world problems arising in creative arts, including design, games, and music (having been merged with the former track DETA - Digital Entertainment Technologies and Arts), and search-based software engineering problems (the SBSE track having been discontinued).
+The RWA track covers also real-world problems arising in creative arts, including design, games, music, and search-based software engineering (having been merged with the former track DETA - Digital Entertainment Technologies and Arts and SBSE tracks).
 The aim is to bring together contributions from the diverse application domains into a single event.

-Please note that, from 2025, the track will handle strictly new real-world applications.
+Please note that the track will handle strictly new real-world applications.
 That is, applications that are newly modelled and solved with evolutionary algorithms.
 In other words, we will not consider articles that use previously existing, publicly available real-world benchmark problems.
 If you are using existing/published real-world benchmarks, you can submit to other GECCO tracks that are relevant to your algorithmic contributions.

 The focus is on applications including but not limited to: